haddocking/haddocking.github.io/education/molmod/docking.md

 from in dropdown menu, which chains are to be extracted from the PDB file and, in case we choose to directly take a structure deposited in the Protein Data Bank, its PDB ID.
 In *Restraints definition*, two text fields are available to write down comma-separated lists of residues (e.g.
 1,2,3,4 ).
-It also allows to automatically selecting passive residues based on those neighbouring the active residues.
+It also allows to automatically selecting passive residues based on those neighboring the active residues.
 Again, while passive residues are optional, we must always submit active residues – at least for one partner, the other partner can have only passive for example - for the docking to start.
 For MDM2, uncheck the two boxes at the end of the tab concerning the charge of